project-renard/homebrew-project-renard/README.md

 This [Homebrew](http://mxcl.github.com/homebrew/) tap provides formulas for [Project Renard](https://project-renard.github.io/).

+NOTE: Please leave an issue if you have any issues with this installation.
+I, (Zaki Mughal), do not have access to a fresh Mac OS X machine to test this myself from scratch.

 First, use this command to set up the Project Renard Homebrew tap:

     brew tap project-renard/project-renard